-Growth slows down during cold weather, so they use less water.
+Growth slows down during cold weather, so your plant will use less water.
 Some cacti can go the entire cold weather season without being watered!

-Step 4: Dump out any water that pools on the surface instead of sinking into the soil.
+Step 4: Dump out any water that pools on the surface instead of allowing it to sink into the soil.

 Step 5: Err on the side of underwatering if you're unsure.

 There’s usually a learning curve when it comes to properly watering a cactus.
 If you’re a chronic over-waterer and find yourself with a squishy and browning cactus, don’t despair: You can rescue your plant if it has any viable green tissue.
 After removing all of your damaged roots and stems, you can enjoy your healthy comeback plant!
 Failing all of that, here are some plants that might fit better with your watering routine.